 1.10 Describing goals of research and main descriptive findings

 Previous research suggests that women tend to be more risk-averse (Croson and Gneezy 2009; Dohmen et al. 2011; Eckel and Grossman 2008; Bertrand 2010) and less confident (Bertrand, Goldin, and Katz 2010; Lundeberg, Fox, and Puncochaf 1994; Mobius et al. 2011; Barber and Odean 2001; Croson and Gneezy 2009), which affects their decisions to compete.
 Since confidence and risk attitudes may be affected by the opportunity to prepare, women may be more likely to compete when they have the opportunity to prepare before entering a competition.
-Through three experiments, we explored whether the opportunity to prepare affects gender differences in competitiveness and whether there are gender differences in willingness to prepare.
+Through three experiments, we explored whether knowing one has the opportunity to prepare affects gender differences in competitiveness and whether there are gender differences in tendency to prepare.

-Within our design framework, we replicate the effect of gender on the choice to compete when gender is included as the only predictor in the model, but the gender difference in the choice to compete goes away when controlling for task score, risk, and confidence across all three studies.
+First, we replicate the effect of gender on the choice to compete when gender is included as the only predictor in the model.
+In other words, women in our sample chose to compete less than men.
+The gender difference in the choice to compete goes away when controlling for task score, risk, and confidence across all three studies, suggesting that the effect of gender may be explained by other factors.
 There are a couple of possible reasons we do not replicate the gender difference in competitiveness using our study design.
 There might be something unique about the task or online nature of the competition (Apicella, Demiral, and Mollerstrom 2020; Charness2021?; Apicella, Crittenden, and Tobolsky 2017) that leads us to find different effects than the literature.
 In line with this possibility, (Charness2021?) suggest that gender gap in the choice to compete depends upon circumstances and beliefs.

 Though we do not consistently find evidence for the gender difference in competitiveness when controlling for other predictors, we find evidence that gender consistently predicts risk and confidence across studies, replicating previous effects found within the literature (Croson and Gneezy 2009; Dohmen et al. 2011; Eckel and Grossman 2008; Bertrand 2010; Bertrand, Goldin, and Katz 2010; Lundeberg, Fox, and Puncochaf 1994; Mobius et al. 2011; Barber and Odean 2001).
 Next, we explored the effects of our preparation manipulations on the choice to compete across studies.